-We expect that fiscal year 2024 revenue from our oil and gas reservoir products, and principally our borehole tools and services, will increase slightly over fiscal year 2023 levels.
-We have not received any orders for a large-scale seabed PRM system since November 2012, although we do believe opportunities for PRM orders do exist in today's market.
-If a large scale PRM order were received in fiscal year 2024, revenue would likely not be recognized until fiscal year 2025 and 2026.
+We expect that fiscal year 2025 revenue from our oil and gas reservoir products, and principally our borehole tools and services, will increase slightly over fiscal year 2024 levels.
+In July 2024, we received requests for bids on Front-End Engineering and Design studies from a major oil and gas producer issued ahead of PRM tenders that may follow.
+These are multistage, large-scale opportunities.
+If a large scale PRM order were received in fiscal year 2025, revenue would likely not be recognized until fiscal year 2026 and 2027.

-We expect fiscal year 2024 revenue from our Adjacent Markets products to increase over fiscal year 2023 levels due to our acquisition of Aquana and intergration of Aquana's products into our business and optimism that demand for our industrial, imaging products and contract manufacturing services will continue to increase in fiscal year 2024.
+We expect fiscal year 2025 revenue from our Adjacent Markets products to increase over fiscal year 2024 levels due to our acquisition of Aquana and integration of Aquana's products into our business and optimism that demand for our industrial, imaging products and contract manufacturing services will continue to increase in fiscal year 2025.